 As mentioned above, we have allowed for a number of 'special events' over the accounting period.
 The net defined benefit liability has been remeasured at each of these event dates using market statistics and the fair value of plan assets at the time of the event.

 The below table sets out the dates of these 'special events' and the financial assumptions adopted for each period of remeasurement.
-The assumptions have been derived consistently with the previous accounting date.
-However, for dates after 3 September 2019 we have adopted a slightly lower RPI/CPI gap of 0.8%, consistent with the approach set out above.
+The assumptions at special event dates have been derived consistently with the previous accounting date.